openmessaging/openchaos/README.md

 ## Quick Start（Docker）

-In one shell, we start the five nodes and the controller using docker compose.
+In one shell, we start the some cluster nodes and the controller using docker compose.

 ```shell
 cd docker